The blog

 Any change that limits itself to making an effort on attitude and behavior often proves itself counterproductive.
 For more efficiency, the focus must be on deeper perceptions and beliefs.
 By seeking out "hidden" beliefs, the unspoken truth.

 And be careful not to confuse principles with values.
 Principles are not values.
-Members of a Mafia might share values of friendship, compassion, and respect, but in violation of the most humanly recognized principles of morality and ethics.
+Members of a mafia might share values of friendship, compassion, and respect, but in violation of the most humanly recognized principles of morality and ethics.

 Expose your main principles which guide your action.
 At least three and no more than seven!
 Here are a few that might inspire you:

-Sincerity, empathy, trust, self-organization, self-organization, transparency, win-win cooperation.
+Sincerity, empathy, trust, self-organization, transparency, win-win cooperation.
 It's up to you to compose your own mix of principles that will be relevant to your environment.
-An authentic and original “mindset” is essential for successfully co-managing your portfolio!
+An authentic and original "mindset" is essential for successfully co-managing your portfolio!

-One Last Point, On the Scope of project portfolio management In companies.
+One last point, on the scope of project portfolio management in companies.
 It is certainly not a process reserved for mid-sized and large companies!
 On the contrary, where the lack of management and PMO resources is most critical, a PMO as a service platform can make all the difference.

 See all posts →